Rising Juniors and Seniors

 Essentially, the process will progress as follows:

-Step 1: You will receive an e-mail from the Residence Life Office that tells you (a) what your Room Selection Number is and (b) when you will be able to go through the process on Room Selection Day.
+Step 1: You will receive an e-mail from the Campus Life Office that tells you (a) what your Room Selection Number is and (b) when you will be able to go through the process on Room Selection Day.
 You will likely receive this information several weeks in advance of Room Selection Day.

 Step 2: On Room Selection Day, you will arrive about 10-15 minutes before your designated time, check-in, and wait to be allowed in.